nguyenjk/loopback-next/docs/site/Parsing-requests.md

  */
 export interface BodyParser {
   /**
-   * Optional name of the parser for debugging
+   * Name of the parser
    */
-  name?: string;
+  name: string;
   /**
    * Indicate if the given media type is supported
    * @param mediaType Media type